kmarif/DL-Weed-Identification/README.md

 The annotation files, inference graph, and source code are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 The contents of this repository are released under an [Apache 2](LICENSE) license.

+The images were resized with annotations using resize-pascal-voc (https://github.com/italojs/resize_dataset_pascalvoc).

+Due to the size of the images and models they are hosted outside of the Github repository.

 <!--
 ## Download the dataset images and our trained models